alxn0/zet/docs/75/README.md

-#  Tactic 4: Few-shot prompting
+# Prompt engineering tactic: Few-shot prompting

 - Give succescul examples of completing tasks.
 Then ask the model to perform the task